 - The City of San Diego’s Park & Recreation Board approved the General Development Plan for the East Village Green Park in late 2015 and our work to develop maintenance and operations plans for the park.

-- Initial designs and programming incorporated included a Children’s garden and tot-lot, off-leash dog park with a “Bark Bar” where refreshments for visitors and their dogs may be sold, multi-purpose lawn, Community Center, Performance Pavillion interactive water feature, extensive sustainability features (solar panels, low-flow irrigation, water recycling and plans to attract wildlife, to name of few).
+- Initial designs and programming incorporated included a Children’s garden and tot-lot, off-leash dog park with a “Bark Bar” where refreshments for visitors and their dogs may be sold, multi-purpose lawn, Community Center, Performance Pavilion interactive water feature, extensive sustainability features such as solar panels, low-flow irrigation, water recycling and plans to attract wildlife, to name of few.